Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/color_ramp.rst

       Uses a *Constant* Interpolation for the color stops.

 Active Color Stop
-   Index of the active color-stop (shown as a dashed line).
+   Index of the active color stop (shown as a dashed line).
    Allows you to change the active color when colors may be too close to easily select with the cursor.
 Position
    This slider controls the positioning of the selected color stop in the range.